-The prevailing patriarchal culture in Pakistan generates a restrictive and oppressive environment for women, who are considered derogatory or inferior relative to their male counterparts.
-Moreover, it is not considered acceptable for women to have a place beyond the home, as a result of which women remain uneducated.
-Women find themselves unable to raise their voice to protect themselves from physically or emotionally violent men and are unable to fight for their rights.
-In Islam, women are awarded a high status.
-Women in the Prophet PBUH’s life were educated, employed, and treated with the utmost respect.
-In Pakistan, however, society remains discriminatory against women, who constitute more than fifty percent of the total population.
-Simply, the slanted perception that a daughter has no role to play in the family matters, results in violence and discrimination against them.
+The prevailing patriarchal culture in Pakistan creates a restrictive and oppressive environment for women who are considered derogatory or inferior compared to their male counterparts.
+Moreover, it is not considered acceptable for women to have a place outside the home, as a result of which women remain uneducated.
+Women find themselves unable to raise their voices to protect themselves from physically or emotionally abusive men and unable to fight for their rights.
+In Islam, women have a high status.
+Women in the life of the Prophet PBUH were educated, employed and treated with utmost respect.
+However, in Pakistan, society remains discriminatory against women, who constitute more than fifty percent of the total population.
+Simply the distorted perception that the daughter has no role in family affairs leads to violence and discrimination against them.

-Bunyad Foundation believes that women are integral pillars in determining the future of any nation by the level and quality of investment in their children’s health, education, and civic socialization.
-In an underdeveloped country like Pakistan, women are living on the margins even after decades of state independence.
-They remain neglected, exposed to various fundamental rights violations, abused in gender justice, and exploited in economic self-reliance.
-Bunyad Foundation finds that illiteracy, as well as women’s economic dependence, are great obstacles to their socially empowered status.
-Bunyad believes that educating women about the rights they are entitled to be extremely pivotal.
+The Bunyad Foundation believes that women are integral pillars in determining the future of any nation by the level and quality of investment in the health, education and civic socialization of their children.
+In a backward country like Pakistan, women live on the margins even after decades of state independence.
+They remain neglected, subjected to various violations of fundamental rights, abused in gender justice and exploited in economic self-sufficiency.
+The Bunyad Foundation found that illiteracy, as well as economic dependence of women, are major obstacles to their social empowerment.
+Bunyad believes that educating women about the rights they are entitled to is extremely crucial.

-Bunyad Foundation advocates for the fundamental rights of women, particularly in the educational and economic sectors.
-In this regard, the Foundation has implemented nineteen projects in eighteen districts of the Punjab province and reached 212,698 women to raise awareness about women rights.
-These interventions were made solely in far-flung rural areas where women have the least opportunities and information can be empowered.
+The Bunyad Foundation advocates for the basic rights of women, especially in the educational and economic sectors.
+In this regard, the foundation implemented nineteen projects in eighteen districts of Punjab province and reached 212,698 women to raise awareness about women’s rights.
+These interventions have only been carried out in remote rural areas where women have the least opportunities and where information can be obtained.

-Beginning in 1996, BUNYAD Foundation has implemented nineteen projects with the aim of empowering women across eighteen different districts.
+Starting in 1996, Bunyad Foundation implemented nineteen projects to empower women in eighteen different districts.
 Among the nineteen projects, almost half were implemented in two or more districts.
-The first project to empower women was implemented in district Hafizabad where, in total, 10 projects have been implemented solely to raise awareness about women rights.
+The first women empowerment project was implemented in Hafizabad district where a total of 10 projects were implemented only to raise awareness about women’s rights.

-Bunyad Foundation has been awarded grants from the International Labor Organization (ILO), UNESCO, UNDP, USAID, DFID/PSDF, as well as Cardiff University, to implement the projects that aim to materialize women empowerment in targeted locations.
+Bunyad Foundation has received grants from the International Labor Organization (ILO), UNESCO, UNDP, USAID, DFID/PSDF as well as Cardiff University to implement projects that aim to materialize women’s empowerment in target locations.